bnomei/kirby3-qrcode/README.md

 );
 ```

+> TIP: You could move that options array for frontend rendering into a config value or reuse the option('bnomei.qrcode.field') which defines the look inside the panel.

 ## Panel Field: Url of Page/File as QRCode

 Add the field to a blueprint.
 This will show the QRCode as PNG image and will trigger the download of the file on click.